quantum-engineering-polito/CourseNotes/content/QCM Physics/12_Optical Properties of Quantum Wells/Optical Properties of Quantum Wells.md

 we simplified the formulas due to the fact that $k$ is unique.

 The J is calculated with a similar procedure to the regular density of states for a QW.
-We, therefore, find the same step-like function independent from E:
+We, therefore, find the same step-like function independent from $E$:

 $$
 J_{n=1} = \frac{\mu}{\pi \hbar^{2}}